T

 bar

-• Dress code is smart casual; no shorts or flip-flops.
+• There's a dress code (smart casual); no shorts or flip-flops.

-• Arrive before sunset to secure a good spot with a view.
+• Arrive before sunset to secure a good spot and enjoy the transition from day to night.

 Insider tips